• Skip to primary navigation

 Sheridan

-Sheridan 4th of July Festival — In partnership with Englewood and Littleton.
-From 1 p.m. to 6 p.m. at Belleview & Cornerstone Parks.
-Family-friendly festival with local business vendors, face painting and food trucks.
+Sheridan 4th of July Fireworks — In partnership with Littleton and Englewood.
+Starts at 5 p.m. at Belleview & Cornerstone Parks.
+Enjoy local business vendors and food trucks.
 Bring a picnic dinner and blankets.
-No fireworks for 2022.
+Fireworks start at 9:15 p.m.
 Both parks — Belleview and Cornerstone — are located near the intersection of W. Belleview and S. Windermere.
+2023

 Superior

-Superior 4th of July Celebration — Downhill Mile Race begins at 8 a.m.
-Community parade at 8:30 a.m.
+Superior 4th of July Celebration — Downhill Mile Race begins at 7 a.m.
+Community parade (with an 80’s theme for 2023) at 8:30 a.m.
 Parade will follow Rock Creek Parkway and end at Community Park.
-Pancake Festival at park at 9 a.m.
-Party starts at noon at the Superior Community Center featuring live music and a classic Fourth of July BBQ.
+Pancake Festival at park at 9 a.m. with live music by Ronnie Raygun and the Big Eighties Band.
+Serendipity Tap & Cafe BBQ starts at noon at the Superior Community Center featuring live music, food, drinks and music by Steve and the Cruisers.
+2023

 Thornton